The Defamation of Strickland Banks: Critical reception

 Upon its release, The Defamation of Strickland Banks received generally positive reviews from music critics.
 At Metacritic, which assigns a normalised rating out of 100 to reviews from mainstream critics, the album received an average score of 75, based on 16 reviews, which indicates "generally favorable reviews".
 The critics tended to compare this work with Plan B's previous album, Who Needs Actions When You Got Words, from four years earlier.
 The change from "spectacularly violent soliloquies" on his debut to crooning soul on his second effort caught some reviewers by surprise, though not all unhappily.
 Ian Wade of the BBC gave the album and Plan B great praise, calling it "tremendous work", admiring its range, as for example "on 'Welcome to Hell' he trills like a scared-to-pick-up-the-soap-in-the-prison-shower Smokey Robinson, while 'Hard Times' and 'Love Goes Down' are just lovely – anyone operating in the greasy world of pop would give a limb for such songs."
 For Pete Paphides of The Times, Defamation deserved 4 out of 5 stars.

 The Guardian's Alexis Petridis gave it 3 out of 5 stars.
 Though dissatisfied with its concept and "gaping holes in the album's plot", he said, "Drew's reinvention suits him.
 The strength of his voice was understandably overlooked on his debut, but it comes into its own here: a high, aching croon that adds an appealing touch of self-doubt to the hardest-hitting lyrics.
 Rather than simply drafting in Mark Ronson to add a retro-soul veneer, he's clearly studied the source material: the result is a string of uniformly well-done Smokey Robinson pastiches.
 In a neat touch, the bleaker Strickland Banks's story becomes, the lovelier the melodies.".
 John Freeman, writing for Clash, gave it a 7/10 rating, while suggesting that the style change.
 NME's Sam Wolfson gave the album a rating of 6 out of 10, and expressed regret at Plan B's move into new territory.
-At The Telegraph, Thomas H Green gave it 4 out of 5 stars, calling it "accessible, polished and brimming with verve".
+At The Daily Telegraph, Thomas H Green gave it 4 out of 5 stars, calling it "accessible, polished and brimming with verve".
 He closed his review saying, "The rapping hasn't been completely abandoned, either, but the emphasis here is on his sweet soul voice and a thumping Motown groove, an intriguing change of direction that's both passionate and populist."